Trevor Baptiste: 2018 season

 As a senior, Baptiste would set the NCAA career record for faceoff wins in the Big East Tournament against Marquette, though this record would eventually be broken by TD Ierlan.
 He would be named a first team All American for the fourth time, becoming just the sixth player ever to do so.

 International career

 Baptiste was selected for Team USA for the 2018 World Lacrosse Championship, where he won 67 of 89 faceoffs as the USA would capture the gold medal.
 He would also represent the United States at the 2019 World Indoor Lacrosse Championship, winning a bronze medal.

 Professional career

 Major League Lacrosse

-Baptiste was drafted first overall by the Boston Cannons of the MLL in 2018, where he recorded 3 goals and a face-off percentage of 55.4%.
+Baptiste was drafted first overall by the Boston Cannons of the MLL in 2018, where he recorded three goals and a face-off percentage of 55.4%.

 National Lacrosse League

-For box lacrosse, Baptiste plays for the Philadelphia Wings, where he had 7 assists and a face-off percentage of 68%.
+Baptiste played four seasons for the Philadelphia Wings, before he was traded to the San Diego Seals on August 4, 2023, as part of a three team trade also involving the New York Riptide.